seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part15-Persistent-User-Interfaces.md

 }
 ```

+At first glance, this looks simple.

+Architecturally, however, we've just created our first application shell.

 ---

-# What Actually Happens During Navigation?
+# What Happens During Navigation?

-Suppose the user moves from:
+Suppose the user navigates from:

 ```text
 /posts/nextjs-16